SokolAK/TeamTelly/README.md

 ## Team Telly

-Application for tracking the results of team competition.
+Application for tracking the results of team competition

 🥞 Technology stack
 * Java 21